ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 * Backend configuration
 * <i>etc.</i>

-Note: This is an incomplete list of things QEMU needs to handle internally.
-The APIs I will talk about are used to solve one or more of these problems.
-QEMU needs to keep track of configuration options, handle monitor commands, keep track of device configuration and device state, and backend configuration.
+Note: We can see on this slide an incomplete list of things QEMU needs to handle internally.
+Among other things, QEMU needs to keep track of configuration options, handle monitor commands, keep track of device configuration, device state, and backend configuration.
+Each of the APIs I will talk about is used to solve one or more of these problems.

 ## Internal APIs

-Note: let's talk about the internal APIs that let QEMU do its job.
+Note: And here are some of the internal APIs used to perform those tasks.

 ## API: QemuOpts (2009)

-* Parsing and storage of command-line options
+* Handling of command-line and config file options
-* Config file support
 * Few basic data types
 * Flat data model

-Note:

-QemuOpts is an old API introduced in 2009, to handle parsing of command-line options and config files.
-It is used both to parse the config files and as a configuration option storage system.
+Note: QemuOpts is an old API introduced in 2009, to handle command-line options and config files.
 It has very few basic data types, and has a flat data model.

+## QemuOpts usage

-* TODO: Image: command-line options
+* <strike>Most</strike> Many command-line options
+* Internal storage of config options
-* TODO: Image: config file
+* Config file support (`-readconfig`, `-writeconfig`)

+Note: QemuOpts is used to parse many of the command-line options.
+If we look only at the really relevant command-line options, I would say it is used to handle **most** of them.
+Also, even when a given command-line option is not *parsed* using QemuOpts, it is still *stored* using QemuOpts, to allow code to support command- line options and config file options at the same time.

 ## QemuOpts example